When Is the Best Time

 Location and Tips

-You always wanted to watch those massive waves?
-Portugal is perfect for an excellent vacation even in the winter.
+You always wanted to watch those massive waves, the biggest waves in the world?
+Portugal is perfect for an excellent vacation, even in the winter.
 Escape the cold and enjoy the mild climate in Portugal.

 Nazare is a fishing town with 10.000 residents.
 It’s the most popular place in Europe to watch Big Waves.
 The first big surfing event and the competition was held in 2016, then twice in 2018.
 Surfers may be present in town like Sebastian, who is living in Nazare but you can watch them surfing only when big waves are forecasted.

-People watching the Giant Wave Competition on Jan 19
+People watching the Giant Wave Competition from the lighthouse area

 Who Surfed the Biggest Wave Ever?